AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### High Income Taxpayer Report ####

 Pub.
 L. 94–455, title XXI, §2123, Oct.
 4, 1976, 90 Stat.
 1915, as amended by Pub.
 L. 98–369, div.
 A, title IV, §441(b)(1), July 18, 1984, 98 Stat.
-815, provided that: “The Secretary of the Treasury shall publish annually information on the amount of tax paid by individual taxpayers with high total incomes.
+815, provided that: "The Secretary of the Treasury shall publish annually information on the amount of tax paid by individual taxpayers with high total incomes.
 Total income for this purpose is to be calculated and set forth by adding to adjusted gross income any items of tax preference excluded from, or deducted in arriving at, adjusted gross income, and by subtracting any investment expenses incurred in the production of such income to the extent of the investment income.
-These data are to include the number of such individuals with total income over $200,000 who owe no Federal income tax (after credits) and the deductions, exclusions, or credits used by them to avoid tax.”
+These data are to include the number of such individuals with total income over $200,000 who owe no Federal income tax (after credits) and the deductions, exclusions, or credits used by them to avoid tax."

 [Pub.
 L. 98–369, div.
 A, title IV, §441(b)(2), July 18, 1984, 98 Stat.
-815, provided that: “The amendment made by paragraph (1) [amending section 2123 of Pub.
-L. 94–455, set out above] shall apply to information published after the date of the enactment of this Act [July 18, 1984].”]
+815, provided that: "The amendment made by paragraph (1) [amending section 2123 of Pub.
+L. 94–455, set out above] shall apply to information published after the date of the enactment of this Act [July 18, 1984]."]

 [<sup>1</sup> So in original.
 Subpar.
 (B) has no cl. (i).](#55_1)